KRakeesh04/s1/src/content/docs/index.md

 - CE1023 Fluid Mechanics
 - EE1040 Electrical Fundamentals

 These subjects are hard to be kept in a website.
+However, I am trying to include some details on them.

 - MA1014 Mathematics
 - CS1033 Programming Fundamentals